-The American Green Tree Frog is a slender species that reaches an adult size of 3.5-6cm (1.5-2 inches).
-They have smooth skin and a long snout compared to most tree frogs.
-The general colouration is a grass green, however this can vary depending on temperature and lighting from a bright yellow/green to a dull olive green.
+The American Green Tree Frog is a medium-sized frog reaching an adult size of 4-5cm (1.5-2 inches).
+They have large adhesive disks on their fingers and toes, the hind feet are webbed.
+The eyes are large and golden, the head is flattened with a pointed snout.
+They have smooth skin and the general colouration is a grass green, however, this can vary depending on temperature and lighting from a bright yellow/green to a dull olive green.
 A cream stripe runs on each side of the frog’s body from the nose to vent, this has a slightly darker colour around the stripe.
-The underside is a pale yellow or white, makes have a darkened throat that is also wrinkled.
+The underside is a pale yellow or white, males have a darkened throat that is also wrinkled after calling.

-American Green Tree Frogs are found from central to south east United States with a geographic range from the Eastern Shore of Virginia to southeast Florida, with populations as far west as central Texas and as far north as Maryland and Delaware.
+American Green Tree Frogs are found in south-eastern America with a geographic range from the Eastern Shore of Virginia to southeast Florida, with populations as far west as central Texas and as far north as Maryland and Delaware.

 They are found in woodlands, grasslands and bushy areas, prefering areas with access to ponds, lakes, streams and marshes with plenty of floating vegetation and grasses.

 American Green Tree Frogs are best kept in an arboreal glass terrarium, ideally, 45x45x60 would be suitable for a small group.